BabylonJS/Documentation/content/features/featuresDeepDive/mesh/creation/param/greased_line.md

 The line will be divided into 4 pieces because the line length is 1 and we asked for 0.25 long segments when using the first function or you can provide the number segments using the second function.
 Check the playgrounds for real life examples.

+#### Finding the last visible position on the line when using the visibility option

+The visibility option allows you to render only part of the line.
+You can use this option to reveal your line by incrementing it's value.
+Remember, the value of this option must be normalized so it must be between 0 and 1.
+For example you may want to display a marker where the line ends.
+You can use the `BABYLON.GreasedLineTools.GetPositionOnLineByVisibility(lineSegments: { point1: Vector3; point2: Vector3; length: number }[], lineLength: number, visbility: number, localSpace = false)` function for this.
+Examine the example Playground how to deal with this function.

 #### Other functions

 There are other useful functions like getting points for drawing a circle/oval, an arc, drawing arrows, getting line length, etc. Check the source code, the API and/or the playgrounds.